chrisdwheatley/glare/readme.md

 ## Browser Support

 CSS Grid Layout is under development in most browsers.
 [Can I use...](http://caniuse.com/#search=grid) lists support.
-Support can be enabled in Chrome through the 'Experimental Web Platform features' in chrome://flags/#enable-experimental-web-platform-features
+Support can be enabled in Chrome by toggling chrome://flags/#enable-experimental-web-platform-features on.

 ## Install